 An elegant residential hotel tower located at the south edge of Vancouver’s business district, the 450’ tall One Wall Centre is one of Vancouver’s tallest buildings.
-The structure comprises a 34-storey hotel and a 29-storey residential tower, a curvilinear low-rise podium with commercial and retail space and a central landscaped plaza connecting the slender hotel tower to the existing buildings.
+The 48 storey structure comprises a 733-room Sheraton Hotel on the lower floors and luxury residences on the upper floors, a curvilinear low-rise podium with commercial and retail space and a central landscaped plaza connecting the slender hotel tower to the existing buildings.

 Designed as one of the city’s signature buildings, the translucent, elliptical tower is a bold and exciting architectural statement that required innovative engineering.